yunojuno/django-visitor-pass/README.md

 client IP, user-agent).
 This information is for analytics only - for instance determining whether links are being shared.

+The app works by adding some attributes to the `request` and `request.user` objects.
+The user has a boolean `user.is_visitor` property, and the request has a `request.visitor` property which is the relevant `Visitor` object.

+This is done via two bits of middleware, `VisitorRequestMiddleware` and `VisitSessionMiddleware`.

+#### `VisitorRequestMiddleware`

+This middleware looks for a visitor token (uuid) on the incoming request querystring.
+If it finds a token, it will look up the `Visitor` object, add it to the request, and then set the `request.user.is_visitor` attribute.
+It sets the properties from the request, and has no interaction with the session.
+This happens in the second piece of middleware.

+#### `VisitorSessionMiddleware`

+This middleware must come after the `VisitorRequestMiddleware` (it will blow up if it can't access `request.visitor`).
+It has two responsibilities:

+1. If the request object has a visitor object on it, then it _must_ have been set by the request middleware on the current request - so it's a new visitor, and we immediately stash it in the `request.session`.

+1. If `request.visitor` is None, then we don't have a _new_ visitor, but there may be one already stashed in the `request.session`, in which case we want to add it on the to the request.

+Note: splitting this in two seems over-complicated, but because we are moving values from request-into-session-into-request it's a lot simpler to run two completely separate passes.

 ### Configuration

 #### Django Settings